-Puerto Rican salsa singer “Lalo” Rodríguez dies at 64
+Puerto Rican salsa singer ‘Lalo’ Rodríguez dies at 64

 The singer, who was born Ubaldo Rodríguez Santos, had struggled for years with drugs and alcohol and was previously charged with possession of cocaine.

-Rodríguez once formed part of Eddie Palmieri’s band and is best known for his 1988 hit, “Come, Devour Me Again.”
+Rodríguez once formed part of Eddie Palmieri’s band and is best known for his 1988 hit, “Ven, devórame otra vez” or “Come, Devour Me Again.”